BroskiKr/phyton-learning/README.md

 2. Navigate to the project directory in your terminal.

-3. Install python-dotenv and create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL connection URL
+3. Install python-dotenv and create `.env` file in the root of the project use `.env-template` as an example and set your PostgreSQL connection URL and SECRET_KEY for jwt auth
 `pip install python-dotenv`

 4. Apply database migrations using alembic: